 Why This Matters

-Network attacks aren't random chaos—they follow predictable patterns based on how networks communicate, how users behave, and where software fails to validate input.
+Network attacks follow predictable patterns based on how networks communicate, how users behave, and where software fails to validate input.
 When you're analyzing an incident or designing defenses, you need to recognize not just what happened, but which vulnerability category the attacker exploited.
 That's the difference between memorizing a list of scary-sounding terms and actually understanding security.

 You're being tested on your ability to classify attacks by their mechanism, explain how forensic artifacts differ between attack types, and recommend appropriate countermeasures.
-Don't just memorize that "DDoS floods servers with traffic"—know that it exploits the availability pillar of the CIA triad, leaves specific log signatures, and requires different mitigation than attacks targeting confidentiality or integrity.
+Don't just memorize that "DDoS floods servers with traffic."
+Know that it exploits the availability pillar of the CIA triad, leaves specific log signatures, and requires different mitigation than attacks targeting confidentiality or integrity.
 Each attack type demonstrates a fundamental principle about where networks and humans are vulnerable.

 Traffic and Resource Exhaustion Attacks